 Communicating student learning is a vital component of the learning process and fundamental to student success.
-This is an ongoing process throughout the school year that involves the teacher, the student and the parent.
+This is an ongoing process throughout the school year that involves the teacher, the student, and the parent.

 The assessment information communicated to parents includes suggestions on how to improve student learning and how parents can support their child in the process.
-This communication can occur in a number of ways, from traditional report cards, to conferencing, to electronic communication.
+This communication can occur in a number of ways, from traditional report cards to conferencing, to electronic communication.

-Helpful Guide to Parent Teacher Conferences
+Helpful Guide to Parent-Teacher Conferences

-Please read about how to prepare for and participate in Parent Teacher Conferences as a parent/caregiver.
+Please read about how to prepare for and participate in Parent-Teacher Conferences as a parent/caregiver.
 Student Conferences – Parent-Guardian Guide 2021Mar

 This change in reporting practice can be seen across the province, as school districts work to better align themselves with the Ministry of Education’s reporting policy and with BC’s redesigned curriculum.
-We believe it is important that Langley families receive meaningful information about their child’s learning.
+We believe it is vital that Langley families receive meaningful information about their child’s learning.
 This shift will:

 - Focus on learning as a continuous process